Michigan Parenting Time and Visitation Laws

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-As long as the court determines that it's in the child's best interests, it will ensure that a child has visitation -- or "parenting time" in Michigan -- with both the custodial and non-custodial parents.
-Although Michigan provides model guidelines for determining visitation schedules and terms, not all counties have adopted them and some may have their own variation (Alpena County, for example).
+As long as the court determines that it's in the best interests of the child, it will ensure that a child has visitation with both the custodial and non-custodial parents.
+Although Michigan provides model guidelines for determining visitation schedules and terms, not all counties have adopted them.
+Some may have their own variations.

-This article is intended to give you a general overview of how Michigan determines parenting (and grandparenting) time, common terms and conditions, and other important details.
+This article is intended to give you a general overview of how the state of Michigan determines parenting and grandparenting time, common terms and conditions, and other important details.

 Michigan Parenting Time and Visitation Laws: The Basics

-All you want to do is have more time to visit with your child, which means you probably aren't interested in translating dense legal texts.
-But it's important to understand your rights and obligations with respect to parenting time in Michigan, so we've provided the following "plain English" summary of the relevant laws to help you.
+You want have more time to visit with your child, which means you probably aren't interested in translating dense legal text.
+It's important to understand your rights and obligations with respect to parenting time in Michigan, so we've provided the following "plain English" summary of the relevant Michigan laws to help you.

 Michigan Parenting Time: Model Guidelines |

-Not all counties in Michigan have adopted the state's model guidelines for parenting time (listed below), so check with your county for specifics: Alternating Weekends - From 6:00 p.m.
-Friday evening until 6:00 p.m.
-Sunday evening.
-Weekdays - One evening per week from 6:00 p.m. to 8:30 p.m. on a day to be determined by the parties (Wednesday if parties can't agree).
-Holidays For the following holidays, the father has parenting time in odd numbered years and the mother has parenting time in even numbered years:
+Not all counties in Michigan have adopted the state's model guidelines for parenting time schedules, so check with your county for specifics: Alternating Weekends - From 6:00 p.m.
+Friday until 6:00 p.m.
+Sunday Weekdays - One evening per week from 6:00 p.m. to 8:30 p.m. on a day to be determined by the parties (Wednesday if parties can't agree) Holidays For the following holidays, the father has parenting time in odd-numbered years and the mother has parenting time in even-numbered years:

 Spring, Summer, and Winter Break